fraune/aa-aws-terraform-demo/README.md

 ### GET (Read)

-Get requests return all the users in the table.
+Get requests return all the records in the table.

 - Request type is `GET`
 - Request body is `none`